DogeSploit/MCRAFT/CONTRIBUTING.md

 0. Ensure you have [Node.js](https://nodejs.org) installed.
 Enable corepack with `corepack enable` *(1).
 1. Install dependencies: `pnpm i`
 2. Start the project in development mode: `pnpm start` or build the project for production: `pnpm build`
-3. Read the [Tasks Categories](#tasks-categories) and [Workflow](#workflow) sections below
-4. Let us know if you are working on something and be sure to open a PR if you got any changes.
-Happy coding!

 *(1): If you are getting `Cannot find matching keyid` update corepack to the latest version with `npm i -g corepack`.
 *(2): If still something doesn't work ensure you have the right nodejs version with `node -v` (tested on 22.x)